What are the other Names for this Condition? (Also known as/Synonyms)

 - A healthcare provider typically diagnoses this genetic disorder by testing blood or other bodily fluids of the affected individual for porphyrin compounds and gene mutations, in case it is an inherited condition

-- The treatments for Porphyria Cutanea Tarda can include blood transfusions to decrease iron from the body, use of anti-malarial drugs in low doses, and application of topical sunscreens.
+- The treatments for Porphyria Cutanea Tarda can include phlebotomy (blood draws) to decrease iron from the body, use of anti-malarial drugs in low doses, and application of topical sunscreens.
 In case the liver is severely affected by cirrhosis or hepatic fibrosis, a liver transplant may be necessary

 - The prognosis of Porphyria Cutanea Tarda is determined by the severity of symptoms and extent of liver damage.
 In many individuals, the prognosis is good with accurate diagnosis and prompt treatment

 Who gets Porphyria Cutanea Tarda?
 (Age and Sex Distribution)

 - Porphyria Cutanea Tarda is the most common form of porphyria affecting 1 in 10,000 to 1 in 25,000 individuals globally